 Take, for example, Lay’s potato chips very first “Do Us a Flavor” campaign back in 2012, when the parent company of Lay’s, PepsiCo, asked people to come up with their ideal combination for the next flavor of Lay’s.
 Winner Karen Weber-Mendham, a children’s librarian from Land O’ Lakes, Wis., in part credited her then 13-year-old son and 15-year-old daughter with helping her land on the cheesy garlic bread flavor that eventually won her the top $1 million prize.
 She commented at the time, “I have three kids and whenever we go to an Italian restaurant as soon as they sit down they’re of course thinking they’ll die if they don’t get fed immediately.
 They ask, ‘Can we get garlic bread?’ and I say no. Then I cave and I say yes,” Weber-Mendham said.
 “When it comes, they dive for it.
 I figured if everybody liked it as much as my kids did, it would be a good flavor.”

 Of course, the Lay’s “Do Us a Flavor” campaign is about more than the latest, tastiest junk food.
 It also tells us something about marketing – more specifically, the role that consumers play in the marketing and development of new products.
-Julia Drake, a freshman at Hopewell Valley Central High School in Pennington, N.J. (and a lover of Lay’s potato chips), looks at it this way: “The role of consumers in marketing and the development of products is essential because consumers provide information on strategic marketing ideas, how to improve the product and the current trends that are popular.
-Social media can also be the bridge that makes this partnership successful.”
+Julia D., a high school freshman in New Jersey, U.S. (and a lover of Lay’s potato chips), looks at it this way: “The role of consumers in marketing and the development of products is essential because consumers provide information on how to improve the product and the current trends that are popular.
+I can even follow some of my favorite brands on social media.”

 Power in the Hands of the Consumer

-To make the chips click (or crunch) with coveted millennial customers, PepsiCo didn’t change the core product, “we changed the way that people looked at it,” said Ann Mukherjee, president of the company’s global snacks group and global insights division.
+To make the chips crunch with younger customers, PepsiCo didn’t change the core product, but instead “we changed the way that people looked at it,” said Ann Mukherjee, president of the company’s global snacks group and global insights division.

 Along the way, the company also gained important insights about the way that modern customers think about brands, and how that impacts their purchase decisions in a rapidly changing marketplace.